Yarraman railway station

-Yarraman railway station is a commuter railway station located in the suburb of Noble Park in metropolitan Melbourne, Victoria, Australia, about 27 km from the Melbourne CBD.
+Yarraman station is a railway station operated by Metro Trains Melbourne on the Pakenham and Cranbourne lines, both part of the Melbourne rail network.
+It serves the suburb of south-eastern suburb of Noble Park in Melbourne, Victoria, Australia, about 27 km from the Melbourne CBD.

 Opened on 21 December 1976, the station is named after the nearby Yarraman Creek, a first-order tributary of the lower Dandenong Creek/Patterson River system that serves as Noble Park's eastern boundary with the neighboring suburb of Dandenong.
 The EastLink toll road is located just 80 m east of the station platform, crossing the line via an overpass.
 The EastLink Trail, which follows the tollway, uses the entrance footbridge of the station to traverse the railway.

 History

 To allow for the construction of the station, the existing up double track was slewed in 1974.
 At the time, "Fotheringham", was suggested by locals as a name for the station, to recognise a notable family in the area.

 In 2015, the Level Crossing Removal Project announced the grade separation of the nearby Chandler Road level crossing.
 Construction began in 2016, with the level crossing removed and a railway overpass built over the road by 2018.

 Unlike many stations between Noble Park and Caulfield that were elevated on viaducts as part of the Level Crossing Removal Project, the tracks between Dandenong and Noble Park remained largely at ground level.
 Yarraman station was not rebuilt because it is over 500 metres away from the Chandler Road viaduct.